Yurickh/reduce-workshop/README.md

 No. Reduce has its place and reason for existing.
 The goal here is to identify when it is not required to better write idiomatic, readable Javascript.

+### Do you have an answer sheet?

+Yup.
+You'll find Novatics' answers on the branch `answers` on this repo.

 ## General instructions on running the test suite

 ### 1. Install dependencies